Want to grow an easy crop that will impress your friends? Grow garlic!

 Plant the lovely cloves pointing up to the sky

 When it’s time to plant (late September or early October along the Front Range), break the bulbs apart gently.
-Don’t separate them too long before you plant or the individual cloves may begin to dry out and be less vigorous.
+Open or “crack” the bulbs when you’re ready to plant.
+You don’t want the individual cloves to begin to dry out before they go into the soil.

 Plant only the largest, plumpest cloves.
 The bigger the clove the bigger the bulb it will produce.
-Tuck the cloves into your prepared site with the flat side down and the pointy side up.
-The top of each clove should be about three inches below the soil surface.
+Tuck the cloves into your prepared site with the flat side of the clove down and the pointy side up.
+The tip of each clove should be about three inches below the soil surface.

 Plant the cloves about six inches apart.
 Planting them closer makes it difficult to harvest without damaging adjacent plants.
-If you’re interested in keeping track of your different varieties, be sure to mark the rows as you plant with something sturdy that will still be there next spring.
-I use and re-use good old fashioned wooden survey stakes.
-A fresh coat of white spray paint each year and they’re good as new.
+Be sure to mark the rows as you plant with something sturdy that will identify which variety is which.
+I use and re-use old fashioned wooden survey stakes.
+When they’re pounded well into the ground, they stand up to winter weather.
+A fresh coat of white spray paint after each harvest, and they’re good as new.

-Water the bed well once you’re done.
-I give my garlic a few weeks of growing while the weather stays warm, then I mulch them heavily as the air temperature begins to drop.
-Mulching is important.
+Mulch the beds heavily as the air temperature begins to drop.
 I use a six-inch layer of pine needles.
 They’re light and won’t pack down, which is critical.
 And they’re free!

-You can also use loose straw.
+You can also use a heavy layer of clean, loose straw.
 The point is to mulch the beds with something that won’t compress, so moisture can get through to the plants.
-You also want to keep the bed insulated over the winter.
-This will also be help discourage weed seeds from sprouting next spring.
+The mulch will keep the bed insulated over the winter.
+It will also be help discourage weed seeds from sprouting next spring.

 Need some help planting?
 Here is our garlic planting video featuring Kris, from Peaceful Desert Homestead!